-Specific Features: Easy to use, small and lightweight, easy to carry
+Specific features: Easy to use, small and lightweight, easy to carry, around 2,000 strikes

-Description: If you’re looking for something that’s going to be easy to carry around, even if you only have space to put it in your pocket, you’re going to love the Aurora Fire Starter 440C.
+Description: If you’re looking for something that’s going to be easy to carry around, even if you only have space to put it in your pocket, you’re going to love the Aurora 440C Fire Starter.
 All you have to do is unscrew the top and you’re going to have no problem striking your next fire.

 You’ll enjoy the durability of this unit.
 It’s very inexpensive and you’ll have no problem holding onto it either because it’s designed with a rough outside section.

 Made in the USA, you’ll be able to attach it to a string and carry it around your neck or in any type of bag.
 You can use it in any environment you want with the aerospace quality as well as a patent pending for the overall design.

 - Lightweight and compact

 - Great design

 - Powerful sparks